Kwey, Kwey! (Hello!) My Algonquin name is Grey Thunderbird. Where I come from a thunderbird in human form is a shaman.

 I am a mixed-blood Métis-Algonquin person and a descendant of the Kitchizibi.
 Kitchizibi means, "Great River" which today is known as the Ottawa River.
 My ancestors lived on the Kitchizibi close to the ancient medicine site of Oiseau (Bird) Rock which in Algonquin is called "Pinesi-Asin" meaning Thunderbird Rock.

 This sacred rock is traditionally known as a "thunderbird nest".
-It is a place of power because thunderbirds continue to journey here today to seek vision and practice shamanic medicine ways.
-Thunderbirds are medicine people who work to empower others and a good way to do this is by guiding people on vision quests.
+It is a place of power because thunderbirds (shamans) journey here still to seek vision and practice thunderbird medicine work.
+Christianity nearly eliminated our ancient thunderbird practices.
+So, thunderbirds are those who work to enlighten and empower people and help them return home to our original spirituality.

 My new book, Quest for the Thunderbird Nest: Returning to Algonquin Spirituality, is the true story of my personal path.
-It is a testament to the benefits of embracing the vision quest.
+It is a testament to the great benefits of thunderbird teachings.
 It will be published soon and will be ready by the fall of 2018.

 For more information please contact me with any questions.